sjbiaga/pisc/README.md

 occur on behalf of just _one_ of the enabled actions; otherwise, whereas it were enabled exactly once, an excluded action could risk being "disabled" more than once.

-Here, there is a subtlety: if there are nested (mis)matches, the one enabled action chosen to exclude the passive nesting branch, might belong to the passive nested branch, in which case the exclusion of the passive nesting branch never occurs.
+Here, there are two subtleties.
+First, if the process on the active branch is a summation, then there is not exactly one of the enabled actions on which behalf the passive branch must be excluded, while finding them all becomes complicated.
-For this situation, the nested (mis)match is prefixed with "τ@∞." (a).
+Second, if there are nested (mis)matches, the one enabled action chosen to exclude the passive nesting branch, might belong to the passive nested branch, in which case the exclusion of the passive nesting branch never occurs.
+For these two situations, the nested (mis)match is prefixed with "τ@∞." (a).

 The file `StochasticPi.scala` is used to create a [non-]deterministic _"transition system"_
 between `State`s for the purpose of enabling the actions in the successor state, immediately